silence-laboratories/openfinance-loanshark/README.md

 Method: POST

 Description: This endpoint is used to create a consent request.
-It requires no input from the client as the body is generated within the function.
+It requires your mobile number as input to receive OTPs from AA.
 Response: Returns the consent handle of the consent

+##### Get Redirection URL API

+Endpoint: `/api/v1/get-redirection-url`

+Method: POST

+Description: This endpoint is used to create a redirection URL to the AA for the end-user to review the consent request.
+It requires mobile number and the consent handle received in the Create Consent call as input
+Response: Returns the redirection URL

+##### Account linking and approval

+Click on the URL generated, you should visit the AA consent manager.
+Login and search for `Setu FIP` and  choose `Setu FIP` as your bank/financial institution.

+Once selected, you'll be displayed multiple bank accounts to select from.
+Please select only the Savings accounts which is not a `FAILURE` in the list.

+You'll receive an OTP from Setu to link that one Savings account.
+After linking, you can continue to approval and consent manager redirects you to the FIU app.

 ##### Consent Handle API: